-Furthermore, if you have caused an accident as a result of using the hard shoulder for anything other than the above reasons, you could be charged with careless driving which carries a £5,000 fine and up to nine penalty points.
+Furthermore, if you have caused an accident due to using the hard shoulder for anything other than the above reasons, you could be charged with careless driving, which carries a £5,000 fine and up to nine penalty points.

 If the worst happens and your vehicle develops a problem, and it’s not possible to exit the motorway, pull over to the hard shoulder – making sure you first get the vehicle as far over to the left as possible.

 Once you have done that it’s important to:

 • Put your hazard lights on, to indicate to other drivers that you’ve broken down

 • Put your sidelights on in poor visibility or at night-time

 • Warn your fellow passengers about the dangers of passing traffic

 • All people inside the vehicle should leave the vehicle from the nearside doors (the side which isn’t facing the traffic).

 • Ensure all passengers, including the driver, should wait near the vehicle but as close to the embankment as possible